 Like many people, a third lockdown has seen me really struggling to get my daily exercise in.
-I just couldn’t face another walk around the village in the grey, rain soaked days.
+I just couldn’t face another walk around the village in the grey, rain soaked days, especially to combat the Christmas weight gain.
 After a lot of to-ing and fro-ing I decided to order a Peloton bike.
 At almost £2,000 this wasn’t a small purchase, so imagine my surprise to find out that the bike I ordered on 4th February wouldn’t be delivered until April!
 I desperately needed something else in the mean time, which is how I came up with my diy Peloton bike.

 What is a Peloton bike?

 Peloton are the brand name who have brought us exercise bikes and a treadmill with on-demand classes.

 Why I decided to make a diy Peloton bike

 I am really missing going to the gym, and the home workouts that we have had to endure during three lockdowns just aren’t doing it for me.

 I wasn’t motivated to exercise.
 I struggled to get out for a daily walk.
 I couldn’t face yet ANOTHER ‘walk with me’ YouTube video.